smatyahire12/smaty-ahire-/README.md

 <body>

 <header>
-    <h1>SMATY SHOPPING</h1>
+    <h1>ONE SIDE SHOPPING</h1>
     <p>Find the best products at the best prices!</p>
 </header>

 <div class="banner">
-    Welcome to SMATY SHOPPING!
+    Welcome to ONE SIDE SHOPPING!
 </div>

 <section class="about">
     <h2>About Us</h2>
-    <p>SMATY SHOPPING is your one-stop destination for trendy and affordable fashion.
+    <p>ONE SIDE  SHOPPING is your one-stop destination for trendy and affordable fashion.
     Our mission is to bring you the best products with unbeatable prices and top-notch customer service.</p>
 </section>